Yeah, and we're up to audio sound by 15 out of 40.

 Jim, thanks much.

-If you if you if you were not here, folks, this is AP relief to seniors facing high prescription drug costs is one of the first changes to come under the new health care overhaul.
+If you were not here, folks, this is AP relief to seniors facing high prescription drug costs is one of the first changes to come under the new health care overhaul.

-Now the study's based on projections for a couple of 65-year-olds retiring this year with Medicare coverage and living to 82 for men, 85 for women.
+Now, the study is based on projections for a couple of 65-year-olds retiring this year with Medicare coverage and living to 82 for men, 85 for women.

-An additional 250,000 on top of it now to handle the new health care expenses that are in Obamacare.
+So, in addition to whatever else your retirement is going to cost you, an additional $250,000 on top of it now to handle the new health care expenses that are in Obamacare.

 Thanks for waving.